noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 [...That is...
 But... now!]

 “Unnn.
-It’s alright now... “because she’s learned how to clad herself in magic power enough to resist our magic power of death”.”
+It’s alright now... _because_ she’s learned how to clad herself in magic power enough to resist our magic power of death.”

 [...Eh? ...Ahh.]